Cha Cha Technique

 Knees straight.
 2 straight legs.

-R hip does a little R circle, but small, the more important part is to push on RF to step LF back on center line (do not veer off to side).
+R hip does a little R circle, but small, the more important part is to push on RF (the front foot) to step LF back on center line (do not veer off to side).
 Think of more "straight" back than diagonal, pull left side fwd to flatten hip a bit, which gives room to settle on L leg again.

 L hip settle diagonally back (not flat hip).
 Finish L hip high.

 Do not pop up during back lock.
 Head stays level.
+Avoid stiff look.

 Then, prepare to repeat.
 Left side compress, rotate to right side on "&".
 Repeat on right side.